 \subsection{Communication Model Construction}

-To empower a traditional fuzzer with semantic constraint knowledge, most existing works model the communication as state machines or their variants to guide fuzzing.
+\newnote{To enhance traditional fuzzers with semantic constraints, it is essential to develop a communication model of the protocol to guide the fuzzing process.
+This communication model includes both a state model and a data model.
+The state model details the transitions between different protocol states, while the data model specifies the format and structure of the messages that drive these state transitions.
+Typically, existing works represent the protocol's communication model as a state machine or its variants.
 A state machine is a data structure that describes the internal state transitions of a protocol implementation.
-State machines are intrinsically the supergraphs of directed graphs, such as Deterministic Finite Automaton (DFA) or Mealy machine \cite{sec15-tlsstatefuzzing,ccs16-tlsattacker,tdsc17-differencialTLS,sec20-dtls,atc20-sweyntooth,sec20-frankenstein,wisec21-zfuzzer,tdsc22-greyhound}.
-The nodes and edges in the state machine represent the internal state of the entity and the transitions caused by receiving or sending a message, respectively.
-By referring to the state machine, protocol fuzzers can be aware of the current target state, and can generate testcases according to the message types that are acceptable in the current state, thereby improving the effectiveness of testcases.
+State machines can be represented as directed graphs, such as a deterministic finite automaton (DFA) or a Mealy machine \cite{sec15-tlsstatefuzzing,ccs16-tlsattacker,tdsc17-differencialTLS,sec20-dtls,atc20-sweyntooth,sec20-frankenstein,wisec21-zfuzzer,tdsc22-greyhound}.
+In these graphs, nodes represent the internal states of an entity, while edges represent state transitions caused by receiving or sending certain types of messages.} By referring to the communication model, protocol fuzzers can be aware of the current target state, and can generate testcases according to the data model of message types that are acceptable in the current state, thereby improving the effectiveness of testcases.
 Note that a protocol implementation may have multiple communication models, as it may behave differently depending on its working mode or configurations.
-For example, a Wi-Fi device can be configured to run in AP-mode, STA-mode, or P2P-mode \cite{blackhat-as-20-xie,blackhat-eu-21-owfuzz} and a SIP implementation can be configured as a client, server, or proxy \cite{defcon21-Ozavci}, each of them react differently to requests, thus having a different communication model.
-Most existing works treat these implementations running in different configurations as different targets: they construct one communication model for one given configuration.
+For example, a Wi-Fi device can be configured to run in AP-mode, STA-mode, or P2P-mode \cite{blackhat-as-20-xie,blackhat-eu-21-owfuzz} and a SIP implementation can be configured as a client, server, or proxy \cite{defcon21-Ozavci}, each of them reacts differently to requests, thus having a different communication model.
+Most existing work treats these implementations running in different configurations as different targets: They construct one communication model for one given configuration.

-In this section, we provide a taxonomy of the existing works based on their communication model construction methods.
-As shown in Fig~\ref{fig.section3}, they are divided into two categories: \textit{(i) top-down approaches}, and \textit{(ii) bottom-up approaches}.
+In this section, we provide a taxonomy of the existing work based on its communication model construction methods.
+As shown in Fig.~\ref{fig.section3}, they are divided into two categories: \textit{(i) top-down approaches}, and \textit{(ii) bottom-up approaches}.